neheller/kits21/examples/submission/README.md

 any possibility of cheating e.g. designing the model specifically for test dataset or manually correcting test set predictions.

-On our servers, the containers will be mounted such that two specific folders are available, `/input` and `/output` (see also [Step 4](#step-4-run-a-container-from-a-created-docker-image)).
+On our servers, the containers will be mounted such that two specific folders are available, `/input/images/ct/` and `/output/images/kidney-and-tumor-and-cyst/` (see also [Step 4](#step-4-run-a-container-from-a-created-docker-image)).
-The `/input` folder contains the test set.
-There are no subfolders - merely a bunch of `*.nii.gz` files containing the test images.
-Your docker is expected to produce equivalently named segmentation files (also ending with .nii.gz) in the /output folder.
+The `/input/images/ct/` folder contains the test set.
+There are no subfolders - merely a bunch of `*.mha` files containing the test images.
+Your docker is expected to produce equivalently named segmentation files (also ending with .mha) in the /output/images/kidney-and-tumor-and-cyst/ folder.
 The structure of those folders is shown below with the example of two cases:

       ├── input
-      │   └── case00000.nii.gz
+      │   └── case00000.mha
-      │   └── case00001.nii.gz
+      │   └── case00001.mha
       ├── output
-      │   └── case00000.nii.gz
+      │   └── case00000.mha
-      │   └── case00001.nii.gz
+      │   └── case00001.mha

+In reality, the cases will not be named with this predictable numbering system.
+They can have arbitrary file names.

+NOTE: The dataset was released in .nii.gz format but grand-challenge.org is only able to work with .mha files, so our .nii.gz collection has been converted to .mha files on the backend, and these are the files that your docker container must know how to read and write.
+Please see the dummy submission's updated "run_inference.py" for an example of how you can do this.

 In order to run the inference, your trained model has to be part of the docker image and needs to have been added to the docker at the stage of building the image.
 Transferring parameter files is simply done by copying them to a